thejayhaykid/audition/rest-audition/README.md

 # REST API
-Using Spring Boot or your API framework of choice.
+Using an API framework of your choice.
 Create a REST API that implements the following...

 ## Domain
 Create a REST API that models a *library*.

 A *library* is a simple a collection of *books*.

 A *book* has the following properties:
 * ISBN (10-13 Digits)
 * Title (Alphanumeric, Spaces and Special Characters Allowed)
 * Author
 * Genre ( Nonfiction | Fiction )

 A *book* has an *Author*.